vedph/cadmus_api/Readme.md

   }
 ```

-3.update the `Startup` class to configure Serilog.ILogger ASP.NET Core has a new builtin Dependency Injection feature that can be used by registering the services and their implementations through the ConfigureServices method inside Startup class so add the following section add the end of the ConfigureServices method.
+3. update the `Startup` class to configure Serilog.ILogger ASP.NET Core has a new builtin Dependency Injection feature that can be used by registering the services and their implementations through the ConfigureServices method inside Startup class so add the following section add the end of the ConfigureServices method.
 The Dependency Injection feature provide three types of registrations Transient, Scoped and Singleton.

 ```c#
 services.AddSingleton<Serilog.ILogger>(x=>